ryancolorcafe/ryandevelops/_blog_posts/2019-07-02-takeaways-from-effective-testing-with-rspec-3.md

 <blockquote>"Rather than asserting that an error message exactly matches a particular string ('Could not find user with ID 123'), consider using substrings to match just the key parts ('Could not find user')."</blockquote>

 Even small modifications like that can make for a much more pleasant coding experience, the authors claim.
-They also warn not to make your tests too specifically to elements in your UI, as the UI tends to change frequently and can cause more headaches down the road.
+They also warn not to couple your tests too specifically to the elements in your UI, as the UI tends to change frequently and can cause more headaches down the road.

 ### The test is necessary
 A good test is also one that is truly necessary.
 Over-testing can increase the chance of breaking other tests you thought were unconnected and make test suites take a really long time to run.
 They quote Kent Beck, who states: